maine-woDNA/maine-woDNA.github.io/Filtering/Filter1.md

 Once we had our lab bench clean and supplies ready to go, we could begin filtering.
 To do this, we followed a filtration protocol made up of the following steps:

-Prior to eDNA filtration and extraction, all laboratory equipment was cleaned with 10% bleach followed by triplicate rinses of Milli-Q water.
-The duplicate 1 Liter samples were vacuum filtered through .22 μm Supor filters installed in 47 mm, in-line filter holders (Pall Laboratory).
-The filters were then rolled and stored in 5mL eppendorf tubes at -20˚C until DNA extraction.
-DNA was extracted using the DNeasy PowerWater Kit (Qiagen), following the manufacturer’s protocol.
-DNA yield was quantified using a Qubit fluorometer and the dsDNA High Sensitivity Assay (Invitrogen).

-***Step 1: Retrieve Our Water Samples***
+***Step 1: Retrieve Water Samples***

+We first retrieved our water samples from storage.

 *Our water samples ready to be filtered:*
 ![WaterSamples1](/assets/images/BIG-FILT/WaterSamples1.JPG)

+***Step 2: Check Filtration Rig***

+We then checked our vacuum filtration rig to see if everything was properly set up and that we had all the supplies we would need.

-*Our clean filtering rig setup:*
+*Our clean filtering rig:*
 ![FilterRig1](/assets/images/BIG-FILT/FilterRig1.jpeg)

+***Step 3: Measure Water Samples***

+Next, we measured out our water samples so that we knew that we were filtering 1 L per sample.

-*Measuring the water samples:*
+*Measuring out the water samples--almost to 1 L!:*
 ![Filtering6](/assets/images/BIG-FILT/Filtering6.jpeg)

+***Step 4: Place Filters***

+Then we place our filters on the filtering rig.
+We use .22 μm Supor filters installed in 47 mm, in-line filter holders (Pall Laboratory).

 *Placing the filters on the rig:*
 ![Filtering4](/assets/images/BIG-FILT/Filtering4.jpeg)

+***Step 5: Add Water***

+Once the filters we placed and the filtering cups securing put back in place, we filled the cups with our sample water.

 *Adding the water samples:*
 ![Filtering3](/assets/images/BIG-FILT/Filtering3.jpeg)

+***Step 6: Adding Water***

+Finally, we turned the vacuum on and let the filtering begin!

 *Filtering in action:*
 ![FilterRig5](/assets/images/BIG-FILT/FilterRig5.jpeg)
 ![FilterRig4](/assets/images/BIG-FILT/FilterRig4.jpeg)

+***CHECK YOUR KNOWLEDGE***

+Time to check your knowledge!
+Why do we need to measure out the sample water before we filter, rather than just pouring directly from the bottles?

+**A.** So that we know we are filtering a uniform amount for each sample.

+**B.** To avoid contamination from the outside of our sample bottles.

+**C.** We didn't measure the water--pouring directly from the sample bottles is faster.

 <p align="center">
-<a class="button button--outline-primary button--pill" href="Storing1">CORRECT BUTTON 1</a> <a class="button button--outline-primary button--pill" href="Storing2">INCORRECT BUTTON 2</a> <a class="button button--outline-primary button--pill" href="Storing2">INCORRECT BUTTON 3</a></p>
+<a class="button button--outline-primary button--pill" href="Storing1">ANSWER A</a> <a class="button button--outline-primary button--pill" href="Storing2">ANSWER B</a> <a class="button button--outline-primary button--pill" href="Storing2">ANSWER C</a></p>